gecko0307/minigl/doc.md

 ```
 Releases and recreates the state with given frame width and height.
 This function deletes all previously created frame buffers, vertex buffers and textures.

-`fwidth`, `fheight` - width and height of a default (0) frame buffer.
-These should match the dimensions of
+`fwidth`, `fheight` - width and height of the default (0) frame buffer.
+These should match the dimensions of an output surface, if you blit the default frame buffer to it.

 ## mglRelease
 ```d